Ireland's Fuel Protests Enter Fourth Day as Army Called In to Clear Blockades

 Background

-The protests were triggered by a sharp rise in petrol, diesel, and marked gas oil prices, driven in large part by the closure of the Strait of Hormuz during the US-Iran conflict.
-Home heating oil prices have jumped by 67 per cent, contributing to a 3.6 per cent inflation rate in March.
-Protesters are demanding a direct meeting with government ministers to discuss targeted fuel supports.
+The protests were triggered by a dramatic spike in fuel prices driven by the closure of the Strait of Hormuz during the US-Iran conflict.
+By early April, diesel had reached approximately €2.14 per litre and petrol around €1.91 per litre — representing increases of approximately 28 per cent and 25 per cent respectively since the start of the conflict.
+Home heating oil prices jumped by 67 per cent, contributing to a 3.6 per cent inflation rate in March.
+Protesters, primarily farmers, hauliers, and agricultural contractors, are demanding a direct meeting with government ministers to discuss targeted fuel supports.

 Key Developments

 Taoiseach Micheál Martin condemned the Whitegate blockade in the strongest terms, calling it "beyond belief" during a fuel crisis and describing it as an "outrage" that directly impacts businesses and livelihoods.
 Tánaiste Simon Harris called any attempt to block fuel distribution a "sinister and despicable attack on our economy and our society."
+Minister for Justice Jim O'Callaghan announced that the blocking of critical national infrastructure would not be permitted to continue and formally requested the assistance of the Defence Forces, which deployed four heavy-lift recovery trucks to clear blockading vehicles.

 Why It Matters